garciart/network-automation/exercises/README.md

 -----

-## Secure the console and auxiliary ports.
+## Secure the console and auxiliary ports

 Go back to your **Console Terminal** and look at your startup configuration: